webyrd/relational-parsing-with-derivatives/README.md

 4. Nada Amin's Clojure version of the relational regular expression matcher, written in core.logic.

 5. Asumu Takikawa and Sam Tobin-Hochstadt's greatly cleaned up version of Will Byrd's Super Chobo port of the relational regular expression matcher to Racket.

+6. Will Byrd's relational version of the regular expression matcher, written in miniKanren, and representing the empty set as failure.
+Given the increased performance and cleaner code, this version will probably become canonical.
+This version is also a prime candidate for character class constraints for the regex parser.

 Currently, version 3 should be considered canonical.